Frequently Asked Questions

 What if I’ve tried therapy before and it didn’t help?

-That’s okay—and more common than you might think.
+That’s okay.
+It’s more common than you might think.
 A different therapist, approach, or timing can make all the difference.
 We can talk about what didn’t work before and how to try something new.

 Do you prescribe medication?

 No, as a psychologist I do not prescribe medication.
-However, I can collaborate with your primary care physician or psychiatrist if we determine that medication might be a helpful part of your treatment plan.
+However, I can collaborate with your primary care physician or psychiatrist if you decide that medication is right for you.

 How do I know if therapy is working?